EMVA1288/emva1288/README.rst

 Execute the entire suite of regression tests, with an html report:

-- **pytest -m regression -s -v --durations --html=emva1288/tests/reports/pytest_report.html**
+- **pytest -m regression --capture=tee-sys -v --durations=0 --html=emva1288/tests/reports/pytest_report.html**

--Other available py marks to scope testing: camera , filters , tile
+-Additional marks available in pytest.ini to scope testing: *filters*, *tile*

--refer to additional tests logs : *logs/tests.log*
+-Refer to the html report for logging, or in log file:  *logs/tests.log*